 Back in May, Google said it would start automatically enabling two-factor authentication on eligible accounts.
-As part of Cybersecurity Awareness Month, Google today provided an update on its account 2SV efforts, including upcoming security features.
+As part of Cybersecurity Awareness Month, Google today provided an update on its account 2SV efforts.

 Right now we are auto-enrolling Google accounts that have the proper backup mechanisms in place to make a seamless transition to 2SV.
 To make sure your account has the right settings in place, take our quick Security Checkup.